Debunking Common Weight Loss Myths

 The source of your calories is just as important as the number of calories you consume.
 Calories from nutrient-dense foods like fruits, vegetables, and whole grains provide your body with essential vitamins and minerals.
 On the other hand, empty calories from sugary snacks and processed foods offer little nutritional value and can contribute to weight gain.

-See also Best Diets for Quick Weight Loss
+See also How to Balance Macronutrients for Weight Loss

 Myth 8: You Can Target Weight Loss in Specific Areas